 Of course, there are also some disadvantages that have to be considered when migrating to .NET Core.
 Not all APIs from the classic .NET Framework are included in .NET Core.
 This means that not all third-party libraries run on .NET Core.
 Another aspect is the shortened support period for Long Term Support releases to three years – previously it was 10 years.
 Unfortunately, the quality of the documentation does not yet reach the level of the .NET Framework’s documentation and the NuGet package system still struggles with technical problems despite many improvements.

 The advantages and disadvantages of .NET Core make the migration a question of weighing up.
 Useful tools like the .NET Portability Analyzer help developers to make a decision.
 The conclusion can be drawn, however: For existing applications, a migration to .NET Core should be well thought out, because important APIs might be missing.
 But, if you are starting to develop a new application today, you should do so with .NET Core.
-List & Label 25 already gives developers the opportunity to work with the new .NET Core Framework (albeit still only on the Windows platform).
-With the release of version 25, the .NET Assemblies were already compatible with .NET Core 3.0.
-And with the latest Service Pack 25.001 (02/2020), List & Label of course also supports .NET Core 3.1.
+Since version 25, List & Label has given developers the opportunity to work with the new .NET Core frameworks, although the applications are still only executable on the Windows platform.
+Thus, already at the release of version 25, the .NET assemblies were .NET Core 3.0 compatible.
+And with the first Service Pack 25.001 (02/2020) List & Label was of course already ready for .NET Core 3.1.
+But of course we always support the latest versions of Microsoft .NET technologies with the currently available List & Label version – details can be found under .NET Reporting in Visual Studio With List & Label.

 Daniel trained with combit as a programmer specialized in software development.
 He is now engaged in software development and fosters business cooperations.
 He conducts software trainings and supports the sales team as technical advisor.
 In his spare time he enjoys mountainbiking around Lake Constance and in the Swiss Alps closeby.